PharmGKB/PharmCAT/docs/Disclaimers.md

    activity allele which could lead to inaccurate phenotype and CPIC recommendation, similar to the situation in point 3, above.
-5. Nucleotide base calls are displayed on the positive chromosomal strand regardless of the gene strand; further information is provided under Gene-specific warnings in Section 3: Allele Calls.
+5. Nucleotide base calls are displayed on the positive chromosomal strand regardless of the gene strand; further information is provided under Gene-specific warnings in Section III: Allele Matching Details.
 6. PharmCAT matches variants to genotypes assuming unphased data (unless phased data is provided in the vcf file and noted as such, see [pharmcat.org](https://pharmcat.org/) for details).
-The assumption is that defined alleles exist in trans configuration, i.e. on opposite chromosomes, with exceptions noted in Section 3: Allele Calls under "Gene-specific warnings."
+The assumption is that defined alleles exist in trans configuration, i.e. on opposite chromosomes, with exceptions noted in Section III: Allele Matching Details under "Gene-specific warnings."
 However, in cases where an allele is defined by a combination of two or more variants, where each variant alone also defines an allele, the match is based on the longer allele.
 For example, TPMT\*3B is defined by one SNP, \*3C is defined by another SNP, and \*3A is defined by the combination of those two SNPs.
 In the